-While some are odorless, most carrier oils have a faint smell that is sweet and nutty.
+Although some are odorless, most carrier oils have a faint smell that is sweet and nutty.
 Unlike essential oils, they do not evaporate.

-Coconut oil (Cocus nucifera)
+Coconut oil (Cocos nucifera)

 Black cumin seed oil (Nigella sativa)

-This oil is golden brown and has a mild, earthy, woody smell that can be slightly spicy or peppery.
+This oil is golden brown and has a mild earthy, woody smell that can be slightly spicy or peppery.
 Black cumin seed oil also absorbs into the skin quickly.

 Jojoba oil (Simmondsia chinensis)